OriolFilter/Elphelt/Mu/Johnny/README.md

 Let him ruin the economy

 It close enough (aka on his face, coin will wifff therefore you have a free hit wit 2P, 2S or 2D, 2H technically could work but quite tight and most surely will lose to throw, `JO` could also panic RC, so you give them less window that way)

+---

+Kidiot txt

+## Use 6H

+> It's a 10f active move that removes her hurtbox on startup, kills the opponent on hit, and anti airs

+## Sniper fullscreen

+> I really care too much if you're just sitting there sniping against me while I have close to full health, which happens quite often
+> The risk reward really is not very good for you there, I think

+##